-Identity theft is the act of a person obtaining information illegally about someone else.
-Thiefs try to find such information as full name, maiden name, address, date of birth, social security number, passwords, phone number, e-mail, and credit card numbers.
-The thief can then use this information to gain access to bank accounts, e-mail, cell phones, identify themselves as you, or sells your information.
+Identity theft or online identity theft is the act of a person obtaining information illegally about someone else.
+Thieves try to find such information as full name, maiden name, address, date of birth, social security number, passwords, phone number, e-mail, and credit card numbers.
+The thief can then use this information to access a bank account, e-mail, smartphones, identify themselves as you, or sell your information.

 Tips on preventing identity theft